chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 ### Backup

-- Run the backup command from bastion as shown below to create a backup:
+- Run the backup command from Bastion as shown below to create a backup:

     ```sh
     chef-automate backup create